- Published on

 Env file example

 Take a look at the following script.
-It defines a Settings
+It defines a Settings model which has a property auth, its type is a discriminating

 in that file.
 Below the script you’ll find three sets of input/output to demonstrate that this simple code can handle multiple